Photographer Kimberly Bryant documents a few of the holistic practices and cultural festivities of Chiang Mai.

 These images were taken before the filming of Sachie's interview.
 We were at Chiang Mai University, a beautiful campus, and there just happened to be an intriguing art installation of white strings hanging from the trees.

 These shots were taken at the Yoga Tree, located in the Old City in Chiang Mai.
-I started attending Dance Mandala
+I started attending Dance Mandala classes there.

 These are meditative dance classes led by Areerat Kaewkla and involve amazing music, soft lighting, and going deep into meditation through your own free movement.
 I met so many wonderful people through these classes.